 This course is a combination of a pre-recorded lecture and self-paced videos.
 It includes two hours of backflow prevention and one hour of energy conservation.

 S330 (Landscape and Recreation) and S410 (Boiler, Pipeline, Waste Water, and Water Conditioner) licensees that actively work with and install backflow prevention devices are required to have 2 hours (of their 6 hours of CE) related to backflow preventer installation every renewal cycle.

 These topics will be covered in your CE:

-This course covers why energy conservation and sustainability are necessary in construction.
+This course covers why energy conservation and sustainability are necessary in construction and digging.
 Learn about Green Building regulations and incentives in Utah and become familiar with Green Organizations and standards, such as LEED, Green Globes, ICC, and LBC.
 This program covers the state-required energy conservation education.